OdatNurd/OverrideAudit/README.md

 ### Shipped Package ###

 A *Shipped* Package is a *Packed* package that ships with Sublime Text itself.
-These packages provide the core functionality of Sublime Text itself, and are stored in a special location alongside the Sublime executable.This makes them common to all users of Sublime on the same computer.
+These packages provide the core functionality of Sublime Text, and are stored in a special location alongside the Sublime executable.
+This makes them common to all users of Sublime on the same computer.

 > The shipped package `Default.sublime-package` provides the set of default key
 > bindings, settings, menu entries and so on that all other packages modify.